jdoleary/Spellmasons/TasksLongTerm.md

     - Fix planning mode doesn't refresh on level change
     - Fix grunt attack positions to account for non-diagonal
     - Fix units not pathing around frozen units
-    - Fix infinite loop when you go to a new level when another player is disconnected
   - Gameplay Sprinkles
     - More creative, more difficult enemies
     - More Spells